 Utility 1 Bus: Signal selected on the utility 1 bus.
-On the cross-point control block, press delegation button [UTL1] on the cross-point pad and select a signal using the cross-point buttons in the 1st row/ 2nd row.
+On the cross-point control block, press delegation button [UTL1] on the cross-point pad and select a signal using the cross-point buttons.

-- On the cross-point control block in key/AUX bus delegation mode, press the [UTIL1] button in the 1st row and select a signal using the cross-point buttons in the 2nd row. - You can assign the utility 1 bus using the [UTIL] button on the cross-point pad of the cross-point control block (see page 79). - You can assign a utility 1 bus delegation button to the 1st row or 2nd row of the AUX bus control block (AUX bus operation mode) in the Setup menu (see page 434). - 4 Depending on the selection in step 3, set the following parameters.
+- On the cross-point control block in key/AUX bus delegation mode, press the [UTIL1] button in the 1st row and select a signal using the cross-point buttons in the 2nd row. - You can assign the utility 1 bus using the [UTIL] button on the cross-point pad of the cross-point control block (see page 77). - You can assign a utility 1 bus delegation button to the 1st row or 2nd row of the AUX bus control block (AUX bus operation mode) in the Setup menu (see page 406). - 4 Depending on the selection in step 3, set the following parameters.